brentvollebregt/nitratine.net/posts/python-encryption-and-decryption-with-pycryptodome/post.md

 ```

 ## Decrypting
 Now that you have your data, stored it somewhere, you will want to read it and decrypt it.
-Based off the encryption examples above, these are the examples to decrypt.
-If you did not store the data in a file, you can populate the require fields using whatever method you used to store them.
+Based on the encryption examples above, these are the examples to decrypt.
+If you did not store the data in a file, you can populate the required fields using whatever method you used to store them.

 ### CBC Example
 When the file for the CBC encryption example was written, the iv was first written and then the ciphered data.
 Since we know the length of the iv (16 bytes), first read that from the start of the file and the read the rest of the file to get the ciphered data.